vsuman00/SummarIQ/README.md

    npm install --legacy-peer-deps
    ```

-2. **Firebase Connection Issues**
+2. **MongoDB Connection Issues**
-   - Verify your Firebase configuration
+   - Verify your MongoDB connection string
-   - Check if Firestore and Storage are enabled
+   - Check if MongoDB service is running (for local setup)
+   - Verify network access and credentials (for Atlas)

 3. **Email Not Sending**
    - Verify Gmail app password is correct